schorschii/OCO-Agent/README.md

 ```

 ## Debugging
 In case of problems, you can debug the agent by manually executing the script or compiled binary in terminal as root/Administrator, so you can check its output.
-Set the `debug = 1` in the agent config file for more verbose output.
+Set the `debug = 1` option in the agent config file for more verbose output.